Mullins Madness! Freshman's 35-footer gives UConn a 73-72 win over Duke and a Final Four spot

 It’s the second straight season to end in a huge collapse for Duke, which was the top overall seed in this year’s tournament.
 The Blue Devils led by six with 1:14 remaining before falling to Houston in last year’s national semifinals.

-UConn (33-5) missed 18 of its first 19 attempts from 3-point range and finished 5 for 23.
-The fifth will be remembered in Connecticut for generations.
+“I could not be more disappointed and feeling for our guys, at the same time of just trying to process what happened,” Duke coach Jon Scheyer said.
+“I don’t have the words.
+I don’t have the words.”

-The Huskies are trying to win a national title for the third time in four seasons, a feat that hasn't been accomplished since UCLA in the 1970s.
-UConn now faces third-seeded Illinois in Saturday's semifinal in Indianapolis.
+Hurley is trying to coach the Huskies to a national title for the third time in four seasons, a feat that hasn’t been accomplished since UCLA in the 1970s.
+UConn now faces third-seeded Illinois in Saturday’s semifinal in Indianapolis.

 To get there, the Huskies needed one of the biggest comebacks in regional final history.
 Only Louisville, which came from 20 down to beat West Virginia in 2005, had a bigger one.
 Duke led 44-25 late in the first half and 44-29 at the break.
 That’s now the largest halftime lead in tournament history blown by a No. 1 seed.